Obviously, porn is real. But is it realistic? Does it represent real life. Let’s dive into that.

 You may or may not have noticed that most female porn performers have genitals that look like they've been designed by a plastic surgeon (which they sometimes have).

-And the men, whoa, the men have unbelievably, shockingly, terrifyingly large penises.
+And the men, whoa, the men have insanely, shockingly, terrifyingly large penises.

-And no, for anyone who’s wondering (or about to ask Google), that is not average.
+And no, for anyone who’s wondering (or about to ask Google or ChatGPT), that is not average.

 Where’s the communication?